wrdrd/docs/docs/consulting/kids.rst

 DNS Content Filtering
 ^^^^^^^^^^^^^^^^^^^^^^^
+- DNS is a OSI Layer 7 ("application layer") network protocol for cached, distributed key-value lookup that's just about as old as the internet.
-- DNS is used to transform a domain name ("localhost.org") to an IPv4 or an IPv6 address ("127.0.0.1", "::1").
+- :ref:`DNS` is used to lookup
+  an IPv4 ("A record") or an IPv6 ("AAAA record" / "quad-a record") address ("127.0.0.1", "::1") for a domain name ("localhost.org").
+- DNS records are typically cached on first request: a DNS resolver cache is typically not *flushed* until the browser and/or operating system are restarted.
-- HTTP and HTTPS may use DNS or connect directly to an IP (in which case no DNS resolution occurs).
+- :ref:`HTTP` and :ref:`HTTPS` may use DNS or connect directly to an IP (in which case no DNS resolution occurs).
 - Domain names are resolved to IP addresses by sending a request and receiving a reply from a DNS resolver.
-- DNS resolvers can be set through DHCP (when a machine connects to the internet and receives an IP address, a subnet, a gateway IP, and a DNS server address) or manually.
+- DNS resolver addresses can be set through :ref:`DHCP` (when a machine connects to a router running a DHCP server and receives e.g. an IP address, a subnet, a gateway IP, and a DNS server address) or manually.
 - DNS resolver IPs
-  can be set on the router or on a particular machine.
+  can be set on the router and/or on a particular machine.
-  Depending on the operating system, you may need admin rights to change the DNS resolver IPs for a given connection for a given user.
+- Depending on the operating system, you may need admin rights to change the DNS resolver IPs for a given connection for a given user.
 - *A VPN,
-  DNS over HTTPS,
+  DNS over HTTPS (DoH),
-  and DNS over TLS can bypass any DNS resolver configuration on the router.*
+  and DNS over TLS (DoT) can bypass any DNS resolver configuration on the router or the device.*
 - Many (free) wireless hotspots will not work with custom DNS resolver IPs because of the way their captive portal attempts to redirect any request for any URL to the hotspot login page.
 - In the US, ISPs are allowed to sell customers' DNS usage history (regardless of the unknown age of the user(s))
 - There are third-party DNS services which pledge not to sell DNS usage